Housing Systems: Combating poverty and sustaining tenancies.

 We have developed a suite of informative e-learning courses to help those working in the housing and advice sectors build their welfare benefit knowledge.

 All our courses are developed by experts.
 Most courses are 60-90 minutes long, with plenty of examples, quizzes, and hints and tips along the way.
+Perfect for learning new things or keeping your knowledge refreshed and updated.

 Our aim is to ensure you and your colleagues have the knowledge and resources you need to give your customers accurate and effective advice on Universal Credit.